nirajvnec/testLTC/README.md

+Could you please provide the appropriate values for the following fields that I should select?

+Filter
+System
+Authorization domain
+Operational environment
+Subsystem
+Profile
+Your guidance on these selections would be greatly appreciated.

 Dear [Recipient's Name],

 I hope this message finds you well.
 Following the completion of the development and initial testing phases for the updates/enhancements listed under the Jira issues [Jira Issue IDs], we are now entering the User Acceptance Testing (UAT) phase.
 This email serves as a formal request for your UAT sign-off on these items, ensuring they meet the agreed-upon requirements and standards before moving to production.